veil-ivy/Utils/GetWorkingSet/README.md

 - Visual Studio 2019

 # How to Use
-- Compile GetWorkingSet in VisualStudio and pass the targeted process name to the compiled binary.
+- Compile GetWorkingSet in Visual Studio and pass the targeted process name to the compiled binary.